OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

     3	SGTHNMYK	    0	    0	    0	    0	    0	    0	    1	    1	    0	    ...
 0.0	        0.0	    0.0	    0.0	    0.0	    0.0	    0.0	    0.0	    2	    8
     4	AARPTRPDK	    2	    0	    0	    1	    0	    0	    0	    0	    0	    ...
 0.0	        0.0	    0.0	    0.0	    0.0	    0.0	    0.0	    0.0	    3	    9

-Till here, we have completed all the data preprocessing step.
-We have deduced a good amount of information from the amino acid sequences.
+Now we have completed all the data preprocessing steps.
+We have deduced a good amount of information from the amino acid sequences that might have influence on the retention time in the column.

-As we have finished the data preprocessing, now we are good to proceed on building the Machine Learning Model.
+Now we are good to proceed on building the machine learning model.

 Modelling
 ---------